-Indirect: Jump to the appropriate instruction within the Nt version of the function.
+Indirect: Jump to the appropriate instruction within the Nt\ version of the function.

-- x64 Check the box to generate an x64 artifact that contains an x64 payload.
+- HTTP Library -Select the Microsoft library (WinINet or WinHTTP) for the generated payload. - x64 Check the box to generate an x64 artifact that contains an x64 payload.
 By default, this dialog exports x64 payloads. - sign Check the box to sign an EXE or DLL artifact with a code-signing certificate.
 You must specify a certificate in a Malleable C2 profile.